 Artificial Intelligence for Social Good

-ESCAP’s project with Google and APRU (Association of Pacific Rim Universities) aims to build a network of researchers exploring AI for social good that can conduct research relevant for policy makers.
+In 2015, governments agreed on the 2030 Sustainable Development Agenda to “ensure peace and prosperity, and forge partnerships with people and planet at the core”.
+Science, technology, and innovation became means of supporting the Sustainable Development Goals.
+Since then, lots of hope has been given to Artificial Intelligence and its use for social good.ESCAP’s project with Google and APRU (Association of Pacific Rim Universities) aims to build a network of researchers exploring AI for social good that can conduct research relevant for policy makers.
 As part of this partnership, 8 research projects were sponsored in 2019.
 Throughout the project a number of meetings were held to support exchange among researchers, advisors and policy experts to guide the work of researchers (AI for Social Good Project Kick-off Meeting and Artificial Intelligence for Social Good Project Meeting).
 The results of these research projects have now been published in the Artificial Intelligence for Social Good report.
-Throughout the month of November, these results will be shared with stakeholders in a series of workshops and policy briefings, in the AI for Social Good Summit.
+Throughout the month of November 2020, these results were shared with stakeholders in a series of workshops and policy briefings, in the AI for Social Good Summit.